What Is a Good P/E Ratio? (By Industry, With Examples)

 Understanding the Price-to-Earnings (P/E) Ratio

-For example, if a company’s stock trades at $120 per share and its EPS (earnings per share) is $5, then its P/E ratio is 24 (meaning the stock is priced at 24 times its earnings).
-In plain language, a P/E of 24 indicates investors are willing to pay $24 for every $1 of the company’s earnings.
 A high P/E ratio means the stock price is high relative to earnings.
 This could signal that investors expect higher growth in the future, or it could mean the stock might be overvalued at the moment.
 Conversely, a low P/E ratio means the stock price is low compared to earnings.
-That can indicate a potentially undervalued stock or a company that’s very profitable relative to its price.
-However, context is critical – a low P/E isn’t automatically “good” and a high P/E isn’t automatically “bad” without further analysis.
+That can indicate a potentially undervalued stock or a company that is very profitable relative to its price.

-How the P/E Ratio is Calculated (Simple Example)
+How the P/E Ratio Is Calculated (Simple Example)

 Calculating the P/E ratio is straightforward.
 Here are the steps:

-- Find the Earnings Per Share (EPS): This is the company’s net profit divided by the number of outstanding shares.
-For instance, if a company earned $10 billion over the last year and has 2 billion shares outstanding, its EPS would be $5 per share (i.e. $10 billion ÷ 2 billion shares).
+1. Find the Earnings Per Share (EPS): This is the company's net profit divided by the number of outstanding shares.
+For instance, if a company earned $10 billion over the last year and has 2 billion shares outstanding, its EPS would be $5 per share (i.e. $10 billion / 2 billion shares).

-It’s that simple.
-You can usually find both price and EPS readily – stock prices are listed on any exchange, and EPS can be found in a company’s financial statements or on finance websites.
 Note that P/E can be calculated using trailing earnings (past 12 months of actual earnings) or forward earnings (projected earnings for the next year).
-The concept is the same; the difference is whether you use past EPS or expected future EPS in the calculation.
-Trailing P/E is based on actual reported earnings, while forward P/E uses analysts’ or management’s earnings forecasts.
+Trailing P/E is based on actual reported earnings, while forward P/E uses analysts' earnings forecasts.
 Beginners should be aware of which one is being quoted, but in either case, the P/E represents a price-to-earnings multiple.

 What Is Considered a "Good" P/E Ratio?

-Historically, the overall U.S. stock market (for example, the S&P 500 index) has traded at a P/E ratio of around 15–16 on average over the long term.
-This is often considered a baseline for a “normal” market valuation.
-If a stock’s P/E is near that long-term market average, you might consider it fairly valued relative to history.
-If it’s significantly lower, it could be potentially undervalued, and if it’s much higher, it could be overvalued – but remember, this is just a starting point.
+Historically, the overall U.S. stock market (for example, the S&P 500 index) has traded at a P/E ratio of around 15-16 on average over the long term.
+This is often considered a baseline for a "normal" market valuation.
+If a stock's P/E is near that long-term market average, you might consider it fairly valued relative to history.

-Recent norms
+Recent Norms

-Comparing P/E to peers and industry
+Comparing P/E to Peers and Industry

 One of the best ways to judge if a P/E is good is to compare it to other similar companies.
-A P/E that is low relative to a company’s competitors or industry average can signal a bargain (or perhaps a company in trouble – more on that later), while a P/E much higher than peers can signal high growth expectations or an overvalued stock.
-In general, a P/E ratio below the market or industry average is often considered favorable (good), assuming the company’s fundamentals are solid.
-The key is that “good” means lower than what’s normal for that particular comparison group.
+A P/E that is low relative to a company's competitors or industry average can signal a bargain (or perhaps a company in trouble), while a P/E much higher than peers can signal high growth expectations or an overvalued stock.
+You can use the sector performance dashboard to quickly identify which sectors are currently trading at higher or lower multiples, then drill into specific competitors.

 For example, a P/E of 18 might be good for a tech stock if its peers average 25, but a P/E of 18 could be high for a utility stock if its peers average 12.

-In summary, there is no single “good” P/E number that applies to every stock.
 As a rule of thumb, many value-oriented investors like to see P/E ratios in the teens or lower.
-Benjamin Graham (Warren Buffett’s mentor) often looked for stocks with P/E around 15 or less as potentially undervalued.
-Today, a P/E under 20 is often considered reasonable, and the sweet spot for many investors might be something like 15–20 for a stable company.
-But you must adjust your expectations by industry and consider why a stock’s P/E is where it is.
+Benjamin Graham (Warren Buffett's mentor) often looked for stocks with P/E around 15 or less as potentially undervalued.
+Today, a P/E under 20 is often considered reasonable, and the sweet spot for many investors might be something like 15-20 for a stable company.

 P/E Ratios by Industry: Why They Vary